RNO-G/mattak/INSTALL.md

 # Installation manual

 `mattak` is a C++ library that also has a python API.
 This manual includes a description of how to "Build mattak from source" as well as how to install it via pip.
-The former is relevant for all those who like to contribute to / develop the C++ version, while the latter is sufficient when using mattak in python.
+The former is relevant for all those who like to contribute to / develop the C++ version, while the latter is sufficient when using mattak in python only.
 The python API supports either a ROOT or uproot backend for reading data.
 Depending on which backend you use, the requirements may differ.
 For users interesting in reading data you may want to also read doc/ReadingData.md.

+Keep in mind that mattak is shipped with RNO-G's cvmfs environments!
+So you do not need to install it yourself and can make use of the cvmfs installation if you are not planning on making changes to mattak.
+For more information see `/cvmfs/rnog.opensciencegrid.org/software/README.md` on your local cluster with cvmfs access.

 ## Installing with pip